 - An estimate from either the incumbent or churchwardens as to the amount of available space in the churchyard in years (total number of available plots divided by average number of burials per year).

-Please follow the links below for the Petition (faculty application form) and guidance notes, or contact the Diocesan Registry and these can be emailed or posted to you.
+Please follow the links below for the Petition (Faculty application form) and guidance notes, or contact the Diocesan Registry Clerk and these can be emailed or posted to you.